-Class etiquette: Class will start on time at 7:20 p.m. and end on time at 10:00 p.m., with a 10minute break around 8:30 p.m.
-Although situations may arise making it impossible for you to arrive on time and/or requiring you to leave early, please remember that late arrivals and early departures can be quite disruptive to your classmates.
-So, please make arriving to class late or leaving early an exception, not a habit.
-Regular attendance for the full period of each class is very important for this course!
+Class etiquette: Class will start on time at 7:20 p.m. and end on time at 10:00 p.m., with a 10-minute break around 8:30 p.m.
+Although situations may arise making it impossible for you to arrive on time and/or requiring you to leave early, please remember that late arrivals and early departures will factor into your in-class participation grade.
+Regular attendance for the full period of each class is very important for your success in this course!